← Back to ArticlesRental Guide

 - If you want Status: Choose Bandra or Powai (pay ₹1L+).

-Whatever you choose, ensure you register the Leave and License Agreement online to avoid legal hassles.
+Whatever you choose, ensure you register the agreement online to avoid legal hassles.
+If you are considering buying instead of renting, check our Stamp Duty Guide to understand the costs.

 Find Your Perfect 2 BHK